Part F: Senate Student Discipline Committee (SSDC)

 18.1 The hearing will be held in closed session, which means that only Participants can attend the hearing.

-18.2 You must attend the hearing if you are present in the UK.
-You must attend the hearing in person unless you have been told to attend it online.
+18.2 You must attend the hearing online unless you have been told to attend it in person.
 It is a separate disciplinary offence to fail to attend a disciplinary hearing when summoned to do so (a breach of General Regulation 13).
 It may also severely harm your case, in that the Panel will not be able to gain a direct impression of you or hear your perspective first-hand.
 If you do not attend, the Panel may proceed anyway.

 18.3 If you use an agreed videoconferencing facility to call into the hearing it is your responsibility to ensure that you are contactable at the given time.